wp-plugins/commentluv/trunk/readme.txt

 2. in use

 == ChangeLog ==

+= 2.7691 =
+* bugfix : choosing a link from an additional url's posts would result in wrong link being included

 = 2.769 =
 * Modified hidden post fields so only URL and title sent instead of html A href link